I do read traditional romances, but I couldn't figure out what was triggering the suggestions.

 Until I realized--it was the MPreg books I'd read.

 If one wants to pinpoint M/M romances where the characters might as well be M/F, MPreg would be it.

 It isn't, as far I can tell, the pregnancy itself that makes the books so utterly traditional.
 Rather, the MPreg books I sampled reflect a particular type of traditional romance, a type that frankly I don't usually read.

 The omega--pregnant male or, let's face it, female character--raises interesting issues about the biological reality of pregnancy.
 What irks me personally, however, is the thread of passivity that runs through the narratives.

-These are old-fashioned Harlequins at their best in which the female character is sweep away by any of the following:
+These are old-fashioned Harlequins in which the female character is swept away by any of the following:

 (1) A domineering male.It's the kind of thing that makes me want to read a book about a woman who was abandoned by the father of her child and had to go on welfare--and I don't even like those kinds of books.

 (3) A wealthy domineering male who brings out her wild side.